sbancuz/Appunti/Distributed systems questions.md

 ### Discuss virtual Synchrony.

 Virtual synchrony is used in the context of fault tolerance of a distributed system.
 It's built upon the fact that close synchrony -- everyone sees the same messages or same changes of the view in the same order  -- in an environment with process failures is not possible.
 Virtual synchrony works by creating epochs whenever there is a change in membership.
 Whenever a message is sent, the sender only sees the a group of active processes that can receive a message and, after it gets sent, there is no guarantee to whether or not it gets received.
 These changes in membership can be seen as a multicast message that either notifies of a new process or an old one that has exited.
+### Describe and compare the data-centered (Linda) model of communication with the event-based one.

+In data centered communication the data is kept in a shared persistent data space called the tuple space, because all the data is kept in tuples.
+To access the data space you have to communicate with the server using synchronous RPC to either put, read or remove something.
+These kind of systems do not scale well and, as described by the available operations, the system is not reactive at all.